 Session 06: The Research Process

-Summary: You signed up for an IELTS Speaking practice test on ZOOM, and reviewed your listening, reading, and writing tests.
+Summary: You reviewed IELTS practice tests and typed task 1 and 2 into Write & Improve.
 Then, I gave a short introduction to gathering research and taking notes for you upcoming academic essay writing.
 You get to upload your research notes into a shared Google Doc.
 Students take notes on paper, take a picture of it, and upload the notes in the document.
 We also carefully considered and followed the activities of Alex Essay Writing Tool, steps 1 -3.
 This writing tool is sponsored by the Royal Literacy Fund, a charity, and created by Dr. Anna Barker, the speaker in the videos.

 A Writer’s Quote to Consider:

 “Just write every day of your life.
 Read intensely.
 Then see what happens.
 Most of my friends who are put on that diet have very pleasant careers.” -Ray Bradbury

 Homework due by 7 PM on 10/18/2023 by taking photos of your notes and insert all the photos in your Google Document under the title Research Article #1 in your shared Google document.
 Other students get to see your work and share it.

 1. Researching and taking notes on one issue: Please, research the SAME research issue for this paper by using 1 Internet, book, newspaper, or journal article about a topic that you are passionate to write.
 There are five search engine links below with many materials and themes.
 Then take at least two pages of notes for each article using the keywords on the pages.
 Remember to write the author’s name(s), the date, and page or paragraph numbers if you use direct quotations.
 Try to summarize your work.
 Could you put the pictures of your notes in your shared Google Document under Research Article #1 and Research Article #2 in your shared file so I can edit your APA References?